 We’ve already seen many variations of “newcomer tries to fit in” episodes, and this one is pretty routine.
 There’s even a montage of sorts as the Jem’Hadar quickly advances in a holographic combat program.

-Kira is shocked to see that Odo is encouraging their guest’s violent tendencies.
+Kira is shocked that Odo is encouraging their guest’s violent tendencies.
 Odo believes he is helping their visitor explore his free will.
 Kira warns Odo to be careful — she doesn’t think he’ll be able to overcome or counteract the Jem’Hadar’s programming.

 Sisko reluctantly lets them both go, reasoning that he’ll tell the admiral he would have had to kill the Jem’Hadar to keep him here.

-We don’t know exactly what happened, but Odo — who in this episode delivered the big speech that we might expect contains the message of the episode – returns a short time later, dejected; he tells Kira that she was right.
+We don’t know exactly what happened, but Odo — who in this episode delivered the big pro-identity speech that we might expect contains the message of the episode – returns a short time later, dejected; he tells Kira that she was right.